-The building treatments installed at your property were developed considering the predictions of road traffic noise modelling carried out during the design phase of the project and are generally capable of reducing higher levels of road traffic noise than those predicted at your property.
+The building treatments installed at your property were developed considering the predictions of road traffic noise modelling carried out during the design phase of the project.

 If the modelled predictions of operational road traffic noise at your house exceed the predictions of road traffic noise made during the design phase of the project by more than two decibels then you will be contacted by Roads and Maritime.
-Most people can't detect a change of one or two decibels in the noise level.
+Most people cannot detect a change of one or two decibels in the noise level.